 3. Outlander Filming Locations near Glasgow

-Fans of the Outlander TV show have flocked to Scotland to visit the filming locations from the series, many of which are found within easy driving distance of Glasgow.
+Fans of the Outlander TV show have flocked to Scotland to visit the filming locations from the series, many of which are found either in Glasgow itself, or within easy driving distance of Glasgow.

 - Doune Castle.
 This beautiful 14th castle stood in for Castle Leoch in the show.
 It also appeared in Game of Thrones, the Outlander King and Monty Python and the Holy Grail, amongst others.